- Movie Reviews

-Not recommended under 8 (Lacks interest, scary scenes), PG to 13 (Disturbing scenes and themes)
+Not recommended under 8 (lacks interest, scary scenes); parental guidance to 13 (disturbing scenes and themes)

 This topic contains:

 |Children under 8||Not recommended - lacks interest for this age group and contains scary scenes|

 |Children 8-13||Parental guidance recommended due to disturbing scenes and themes|

 |Children 14 and over||OK for this age group|

 This section contains details about the movie, including its classification by the Australian Government Classification Board and the associated consumer advice lines.
 Other classification advice (OC) is provided where the Australian film classification is not available.

 |Name of movie:||Mao's Last Dancer|

 |Consumer advice lines:||Infrequent mild violence and coarse language|